Lucyjpjones/lj-fscr/testing.md

 - [x] The testimonial carousel automatically cycles through a series of testimonials with expected interval time
 - [x] The testimonial carousel pauses on hover and pointer is present
 - [x] All contact form fields are empty is user is not logged in
-- [x] Full name and email fields are pre-populated on contact form if user is logged in
+- [x] Full name and email fields are pre-populated on contact form if user is logged in and information is available in their profile
 - [x] If user information entered in contact form is valid, the form submission is successful and an email is sent to the expected Gmail account
 - [x] After submission the input fields are cleared
-- [x] If contact form submission is successful the user receives success alert
+- [x] If contact form submission is successful the user receives success toast
-- [x] If contact form submission is unsuccessful the user receives error alert
 - [x] When input is missing in a required field there is an error response
 - [x] When input format is incorrect the field validation errors are present